Skip to main content

 2.Agency approval

-If the brand approval is on and they accept, the request will then be sent to the agencies involved in the delivery or staffing of the activation.
+Once the brand has approved the booking, the request will then be sent to the agencies involved in the delivery or staffing of the activation.

-You will need to review whether you are free and able to facilitate - and you may suggest some new dates and timings at this stage too.
+You will need to review whether you are free and able to facilitate - and you may suggest some new dates and timings prior to approving too.

 Once all agencies involved have accepted, the venue will receive an email notifying them that it has been confirmed, with everything they need to know about what is happening and when.